jaki/ysql-gin-doc/gin.md

 `jsonb_ops`.
 To use `jsonb_path_ops`, I need to `CREATE INDEX ON bar USING gin (jsonb_col jsonb_path_ops)`.

+`jsonb_ops` forms an index key for each individual piece (key or value) of the jsonb.

+`jsonb_path_ops` forms an index key for each path from root to leaf.

+We could create our own opclass to form the keys in a way that fits with DocDB, or we could instead have a translation layer that takes these postgres-derived keys and converts them to DocDB format and vice versa.

 ## Operators

 See the operators in postgresql docs: